Our Vision and Mission

 We are building a future where the biology of any organism can be understood by analysing its genome.

-The Earlham Institute’s mission is to unravel the scale and complexity of living systems so we can understand, benefit from, and protect life on Earth.
+The Earlham Institute’s mission is to decode the scale and complexity of living systems so we can understand, benefit from, and protect life on Earth.